 FII does not provide business loans or small business grants.
 Individual businesses are not eligible to apply for Wood First funding.

-The FII Wood First funding is to result in benefits that can be accrued to, or be accessible to, multi-company interests and other industry stakeholders, and not be limited to the proprietary interests of any one organization/company.
+The FII Wood First funding is to result in benefits that can be accrued or accessible to multi-company interests and other industry stakeholders and not be limited to the proprietary interests of any one organization/company.